Security, Disaster Prevention, and Occupational Safety Activities

 Initiatives aimed at preventing lost-time injuries

-Prevention of entanglement in rotors (rotor-related accidents) is addressed as a priority issue.
-We identify the causes by confirming in detail to conditions of occurrence and strive to more specific and concrete measures to prevent reoccurrence.
+Prevention of entanglement in rotors (rotor-related accidents), which can cause serious injury, is addressed as a priority issue.
+We confirm in detail the conditions of occurrence and identify the causes from a variety of perspectives and strive to implement more specific and concrete measures to prevent reoccurrence.

 Furthermore, in training seminars on machine safety, we are reinforcing awareness of the safety standards and approaches regarding measures to prevent accidents caused by rotors and implementing measures in line with these standards.
 As for equipment-centric countermeasures, we regularly confirm the status of machine safety promotion within our Group, including overseas locations, and aim to have safe equipment so that disaster can be avoided even in the case of human error.

-In FY2022, with the aim of minimizing the occurrence of accidents caused by work or conduct, which account for the majority of lost-time injury accidents, countermeasures utilizing VR technology to raise hazard perception and enhance sensitivity to danger will continue to be taken, along with awareness-building efforts to achieve safe behaviors based on the BBS (behavior based safety) process--with a particular focus on measures targeting inexperienced workers with limited field experience.
+In FY2023, with the aim of minimizing the occurrence of accidents caused by work or conduct, which have accounted for the majority of lost-time injury accidents, countermeasures utilizing virtual reality (VR) technology to raise hazard perception and enhance sensitivity to danger will be taken, along with awareness-building efforts to achieve safe behaviors based on the BBS (behavior-based safety) process.
+At the same time, we are focusing on measures targeting inexperienced workers with limited field experience, in particular, and roll out relevant measures in our overseas businesses.

 Moreover, the Teijin Group receives and assesses reports on lost-time accidents of subcontracting companies that occur at Group business sites and supports/promotes initiatives by subcontracting companies to secure safety.